 Cook the Pelmeni

 - Place a large saucepan of salted water on to boil.
 When you have made 10 pelmeni, drop them into the boiling water.
-When they rise to the surface, boil an additional 1 to 2 minutes (test a dumpling for doneness).
+When they rise to the surface, boil an additional 1 to 2 minutes.
 Remove from water with a slotted spoon.
 Repeat with remaining dough and filling.

 - Serve boiled dumplings with melted butter, red-wine vinegar, black pepper, and sour cream, if desired.
 After boiling, pelmeni also can be sautéed in butter until lightly brown.

-- Alternatively, pelmeni can be rolled out and filled as for pierogi and frozen for later cooking as outlined in these how to make pierogi steps.
+- Alternatively, pelmeni can be rolled out and filled as for pierogi and frozen for later cooking.

 |Nutritional Guidelines (per serving)|